Key Buddhist Concepts

 referring to an extinguished fire that no longer draws from fuel.
 The fuel is our desires, fears, anger and hatred

-us bound to the wheel of samsara.
-When the fuel burns up, the fire achieves complete ease and freedom.
+(and the ignorance at the root of it) that keep us bound to the wheel of samsara.
+When the fuel burns up, the fire achieves complete

 The Three Dharma Seals